avrymi-asraf/pre-course-2021-final-boilerplate/README.md

   - [\<input\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input) with id `text-input`.V
   - [\<select\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select) with id `priority-selector` (options will be: 1-5).V
   - [\<button\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/button) with id `add-button`.V
 - The _View_ section is where we display the list of added todo tasks and data.
-The list should start empty and each added todo should be inserted to the end of the list.
+The list should start empty and each added todo should be inserted to the end of the list.V
-- After the user clicks on the 'add' button, the todo input field should be "reset"
+- After the user clicks on the 'add' button, the todo input field should be "reset"V
 - Every todo item should have a "container" div with class `todo-container` that will contain 3 sub-elements:

   - An element with a class `todo-text` with the text of the todo task